thatcherfreeman/utility-dctls/README.md

 **Clipping Point R/G/B**: Specifies the stops above middle gray for which there is no more information in these channels.
 Only necessary to specify this for each clipped channel.

 **Clipping Feathering**: When we qualify the clipped channels, this indicates how many stops below the clipping point to which we feather the mask to zero.
+Also affects the threshold for which the highlight desaturation slider affects the image.

 **Gain R/G/B**: Amount of stops of gain to boost the reconstructed pixels within the mask, such that they match the boundaries of the clipped region.